balena-io-experimental/balena-kodi/README.md

 # balena-kodi
-A boilerplate for getting up and running with [Kodi](https://kodi.tv/) open source home theatre on your balena-enabled [Raspberry Pi](https://www.raspberrypi.org/).
+A boilerplate for getting up and running with [Kodi](https://kodi.tv/) v18.1 open source home theatre on your balena-enabled [Raspberry Pi](https://www.raspberrypi.org/).

+Also the nessary things are installed to watch amazon prime movies and series.
+For this you need an amazon prime account !

+Moreover it should be relatively easy to extend this repository so that it also supports netflix (for this have a look at https://www.makeuseof.com/tag/netflix-amazon-video-plex-raspberry-pi/ )

 ## Evnvironment variables